stanley930525/self-learing_project/README.md

-This is my first self learning project, and I am going to finish it in the end of the  12th grade, the project I will do is in Udemy, which I use to learn python.
+This is my first self learning project, and I am going to finish it in the end of the  12th grade, the project I did is in Udemy, which I use to learn python.
 This is my first time writing the code by myself, I do this because I'm interested in computer and I hope I can be a software engineer in  the future.